MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 On this special day for our homeland Prime Minister Mateusz Morawiecki He wrote:

-“103 years ago Poland regained its independence after the dark times of partitions; today we are facing the aggression of our eastern neighbor, just as then we need a community to keep Poland safe.
+"103 years ago Poland regained its independence after the dark days of partition; today we face the aggression of an eastern neighbor, and just as then we need a community to keep Poland safe."

 There can be no passivity